sebastianspicker/chronikwerk/docs/faq.md

 Delivery dedupe is active for `workflow.delivery_id_ttl_seconds`.

-The default memory backend resets on process restart.
-With `workflow.idempotency_backend=redis`, dedupe state is shared across workers and survives service restarts for the configured TTL.

 To process again:
 - trigger a new Zammad event (new delivery ID), or
 - reduce TTL